eufrizz/robotic_manipulation/README.md

 torch 2.4.0 worked, but there was no corresponding torchvision release, it would have to be installed from source.
 Tried this but seems also have to build torch from source.

+To then use it from a python venv, do `python venv --system-site-packages venv_name`, and `pip install -I <package>` to install packages over the top e.g. jupyte

 ## ROS MacOS
 Docker on macOS can't do net=host, you can only expose specified ports.
 It was really hard to find what ports DDS used (for ROS2 discovery), and I spent a bit of time playing with it but with no result, so I decided to forego docker.
 EDIT: I also didn't set ROS_DOMAIN_ID, so that could have screwed it up altogether